Edwin Hoernle: Reichstag membership and party work

 From 1925 Edwin Hoernle, together with his comrade Heinrich Rau, returned to work in the party's Agriculture Department, working on an agricultural policy which in some respects would be played out after 1945 in the Soviet occupation zone of postwar Germany.
 One of Hoernle's colleagues was Ernst Putz, who was not yet a party member.
 (He joined in 1926.)
 Putz was a working farmer who won widespread respect, since along with Hoernle he was one of the few people in a position to combine an influence on Communist Party policy with a deep knowledge of agriculture.
 He also undertook several missions to the Soviet Union with delegations of farmers, keen to acquire and share knowledge about what might become, from the Communist perspective, the future of farming.
-During 1927 and 1928 the party moved Hoernle back to Stuttgart to take charge at the "Süddeutsche Arbeiterzeitung" (regional party newspaper).
+During 1927 and 1928 the party moved Hoernle back to Stuttgart to take charge at the Süddeutsche Arbeiterzeitung (a regional party newspaper).
 Although there was necessary party work to be undertaken in Stuttgart, there are suggestions that it also suited the party leadership to send him away from Berlin because of the increasing vehemence with which he had been participating in disagreements within the leadership.
 After 1929, with the Stalinist Ernst Thälmann imposing the uncompromising Soviet approach to party strategy, Edwin Hoernle's own influence with the party leadership continued to decline.
 Hoernle was no admirer of the Social fascism concept which asserted that Social Democrats were the class enemy and there could be no question of co-operating with them to resist the rising tide of National Socialist populism.
 Nor did he back the RGO strategy for planning to use the trades union movement as a vehicle for taking power by force from Germany's "bourgeois" political parties.

-In 1931 Edwin Hoernle was a co-author of the Communist Party's "Farm Support Programme" ("Bauernhilfsprogramm" der KPD).
+In 1931 Edwin Hoernle was a co-author of the KPD's "Farm Support Programme" ("Bauernhilfsprogramm" der KPD).